Drips Privacy Policy

 - Host name of the accessing computer

-- Date and time of access to which URL
+- Date and time of access and the requested URL

 - IP address of the requesting computer

 Art.
 6 (1) sentence 1 lit. f GDPR serves as the legal basis for the temporary storage of Access Data.
-Our legitimate interest here is to be able to provide you with a technically functioning and user-friendly website and to ensure the security of our systems as well as optimizing our services.
+Where enabled, this includes routing traffic through Cloudflare (edge reverse proxy/CDN and web application firewall).
+In this context, and acting as our processor (see below section 6.3), Cloudflare necessarily processes Access Data (including your IP address and request-related system and routing metadata) to deliver the Drips Services, mitigate attacks, and ensure availability and performance.
+Our legitimate interest here is to be able to provide you with a technically functioning and user-friendly Drips Services and to ensure the security of our systems as well as optimizing our Drips Services.

 Use of cookies and similar functions/technologies